anna-rasmussen/MAG-analysis/Genomic_analysis.md

   write.csv("data/MAGs_amoA_gene_headers.txt", quote = FALSE, row.names = FALSE)
 ```

-Then I use seqkit to grab the faa sequences I want.
+Then I use [SeqKit](https://bioinf.shenwei.me/seqkit/) to grab the faa sequences I want.
 I generally have a concatenated file of all the MAG genes (the same one I annotate the genes of in fact!)

 ```bash
 conda create --prefix /PATH/TO/CONDAENVS/seqkit -c bioconda -c defaults seqkit